Stathis212/ng-scatterbrain/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

+It includes Angular Material for the UI & json-server by Typicode (https://github.com/typicode/json-server) for the local api data.

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.